The Walnut Sphinx Moth is frequently seen east of the Rocky Mountains where nut trees grow in abundance.

 Native to deciduous woodlands, Walnut Sphinx Moths are highly common throughout Missouri with limited appearances in certain portions of other states east of the Rocky Mountains.
 As a member of the Sphinx Moth family, a robust size is typical for this moth.

 Colors of the Walnut Sphinx Moth differ between individuals so it makes identification of this species a bit more challenging than usual.
 Overall, they maintain a light or dark brown coloring with bands of white or even pink.
 The patterns along the wings may or may not appear highly visible at first.
 With wings extended, these insects tend to take on a more rectangular shape when viewed from above.
-Their antenna are comb-like and their bodies appeared to be covered in a thick hair with the exception of their leg ends.
+Their antennae are comb-like and their bodies appear to be covered in thick hair with the exception of their feet.

 Adult Walnut Sphinx Moths do not eat.
 They can produce a single brood in the northern states, between May and August, but two broods in the warmer south.
 Walnut Sphinx caterpillars eat the leaves of walnut, butternut, hickory, alder, beech, hazelnut, and hophornbeam trees.
 They are capable of making a "squeaking" sound when threatened.
 It is likely a defensive move that startles a potential predator enough to leave them alone.

 Butterfly or Moth

 Size (Adult; Length): 45mm to 75mm (1.76in to 2.93in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.